1962 North Indian Ocean cyclone season: Severe Cyclonic Storm Harriet

 After making landfall in Thailand, the system continued westward, then curved to the northeast, probably regathering strength and making landfall near Chittagong in East Pakistan on October 30 before rapidly dissipating.

 The destruction from Tropical Storm Harriet took the lives of at least 769 residents of Thailand's southern provinces.
 Another 142 people were also deemed missing as of November 4, with over 252 severe injuries.
 Damage at the time was estimated to be over $34.5 million (1962 USD) to government buildings, agriculture, homes and fishing fleets.

 In East Pakistan, the cyclone killed 50,000 people.

-Severe Cyclonic Storm Twelve
+Very Severe Cyclonic Storm Twelve

-Severe Cyclonic Storm Twelve developed on November 26.
-It was the strongest tropical cyclone of the season, peaked with winds of 140 km/h.
+Very Severe Cyclonic Storm Twelve developed on November 26.
+It was the strongest tropical cyclone of the season, peaking with winds of 140 km/h.
 The system dissipated on November 29.
+The storm moved from east to west and made a Tropical Storm-equivalent landfall on eastern India.

 Severe Cyclonic Storm Thirteen

 The final storm of the season, Severe Cyclonic Storm Thirteen, developed on December 9.
 It lasted four days, dissipating on December 13.
+The storm moved from west to east.